 This flowchart shows a comprehensive timeline of deadlines in IPR proceedings that guides the reader from before the filing of a petition for an IPR all the way to the appeals process after conclusion of an IPR.

 Petition for Inter Partes Review – A solid petition for inter partes review requires the technical rigor and exhaustive thoroughness of a reexamination request and the legal analysis and advocacy of a claim construction brief.
 Preparing such a petition draws upon skills both developed in patent reexamination practice as well as attained through years of patent litigation.
-The petition is limited to 60 pages, double-spaced, 14-point font.
+The petition is limited to 14,000 words.
 There are a variety of strategies for satisfying this restriction.
 One approach is to focus only on specific claims of concern.
 When there are too many claims requiring challenge, another approach is to file two inter partes reviews, each attacking a different set of claims.
-The claim chart may be single-spaced.
-If the claim chart still does not fit within the petition, it may be included as part of an expert declaration, and therefore outside of the page-count limit.
+A claim chart may be included as part of an expert declaration, and therefore outside of the word-count limit.
+Nevertheless, the arguments against all the claims must be present in the petition itself.

 The petition for inter partes review must set forth each ground of rejection against each challenged claim.
-Redundant grounds should be avoided.
 The PTAB encourages petitioners to focus their petitions on a limited set of grounds for rejection, each of which has a strength not shared by the other rejections being raised.

-The PTAB says it will apply the broadest reasonable construction to the patent claims.
+The PTAB applies the broadest reasonable construction to the patent claims.
 The petition is the challenger’s only chance to influence the claim construction prior to the decision on whether to institute the inter partes review.
 Therefore, it is often recommended to provide a fully supported claim construction argument with regard to specific claim limitations.

 Patent Owner Preliminary Response – The patent owner has the option of filing a preliminary response to the petition.
 This response may attempt to persuade the PTAB not to go forward with the inter partes review on all or any portion of the grounds raised in the petition.
 In deciding whether to file a preliminary response, the patent owner must consider issues of timing and estoppel.
 For example, as for timing, if petitioner is alerted to correctable errors in the petition, it may be able to file a new inter partes review, if warned before expiration of the one-year deadline from service of a complaint, if applicable.
 As for estoppel, a refusal to institute an inter partes review does not carry estoppel effect; estoppel is established only by the final written decision at the conclusion of an inter partes review.
 Therefore, under certain circumstances it may be preferable to allow the inter partes review to be instituted.
 Furthermore, it may be tactically preferred to conceal one’s arguments as long as possible and not file a preliminary response so that the petitioner has less time to develop its rebuttal arguments.

 The contents of a preliminary response are limited.
 While the patent owner may cancel claims in an attempt to eliminate the need and prospects for an inter partes review, claims may not be amended at this stage.
-Also, an expert declaration or other testimonial evidence may not be submitted by the patent owner at this time.
-Therefore, the patent owner is well advised to target legal issues such as omissions in the petition generally or in the claim construction portion of petition and the petitioner’s standing to bring the petition in view of deadlines or estoppel.
+An expert declaration may be submitted, but any factual disputes raised will be viewed in the light most favorable to petitioner when determining whether to institute.
+Therefore, the patent owner is well advised to target legal issues such as omissions in the petition, claim construction and the petitioner’s standing to bring the petition in view of deadlines or estoppel.
 One advantage of a preliminary response is that it is the last word.
 The petitioner has no opportunity to respond before the PTAB makes its decision on whether to institute the inter partes review.

 Institution of the Inter Partes Review – Within three months after the preliminary response or notice of waiver of the preliminary response, the PTAB will issue a decision whether to institute the inter partes review and, in the event of an affirmative decision, which grounds present a reasonable likelihood of prevailing.
 If the inter partes review is refused in its entirety, the petitioner has 30 days within which to request a rehearing.
 Because there is no opportunity for further appeal and the decision not to institute carries no estoppel effect, if time permits, an unsuccessful petitioner may choose to bolster its arguments and file a new inter partes review.

 The PTAB will frequently institute an inter partes review in response to a petition seeking such review, while rejecting certain ones of the asserted grounds.
 The petitioner has only 14 days thereafter within which to request a rehearing on the denied grounds.
-The bar anxiously awaits guidance from the courts whether grounds refused consideration by the PTAB may be raised later in court.
+But, little harm may have been done since courts generally allow grounds refused consideration by the PTAB to be raised later in court.
 The estoppel effect of a final written decision in an inter partes review according to statute extends only to grounds which were raised or which reasonably could have been raised during that inter partes review.
-On the one hand, grounds that were refused at the institution stage could not have been raised in the inter partes review, while, on the other hand, it may be argued that, assuming such grounds would be worth raising in court, a better explanation in the petition might reasonably have caused acceptance of the grounds as a basis for the inter partes review.

 Trial – Not later than one year after institution of an inter partes review, the PTAB will issue its final written decision.
 (An extension of up to six months is possible if good cause is shown.)
 As a result of this short schedule, the proceedings leading up to a hearing are streamlined.
 The judges assigned to an inter partes review take an active role in moving the case forward to its hearing.
 The filing of a motion requires prior authorization from the assigned PTAB panel, so teleconferences with the judges are made readily available during the proceeding.